kalibera/rchk/README.md

 install into a virtual machine (using chef, initially into virtualbox and then also to docker; B.  W.  Lewis provided support for singularity).
-Today, however, LLVM support in Linux distributions is much better and one can use Debian, Ubuntu or Fedora packaging system to install all required LLVM components.
+Today, however, LLVM support in Linux distributions is much better and one can use at least Debian, Ubuntu or Fedora packaging system to install all required LLVM components.
 Only WLLVM scripts (python) are not included in the distribution, but are installed using `pip`.
 Today, native installation can be recommended on Linux, but the automated installation into a VM is still the only option on Windows.
 The best tested distribution is Ubuntu, on which rchk is run regularly, but below are instructions also for Debian and Fedora (all tested in clean docker images of these systems).

 ## Ubuntu 18.04 (Bionic Beaver)